0xProject/EIPs/EIPS/eip-signTypedData.md

 **Definition**: The *reference types* are arrays and structs.
 Arrays are either fixed size or dynamic and denoted by `Type[n]`  or `Type[]` respectively.
 Structs are references to other structs by their name.
 The standard supports recursive struct types.

+**Definition**: A *special member* is a member whose name starts with an underscore (`_`).
+Special members are reserved for future extensions of this standard.
+An implementation that does not support an extension for a special member must treat this member identically to normal members.

 **Definition**: The set of structured typed data `𝕊` contains all the instances of all the struct types.

 ### Definition of `hashStruct`